Bhatia06/CliniQAI/README.md

 - View patient-reported adverse reactions
 - Analyze patterns and correlations
 - Access the AI model for prediction when no matches are found
+- Add new drug reports with comprehensive information

 To analyze data:
 1. Access the doctor portal at http://localhost:8082